mhkeller/npm-things/docs/3-error-messages.md

 **Main takeaway:** Look at the middle section to see if npm has given you a meaningful error message.

 ## Script errors

+These are generic JavaScript errors such as `ReferenceErrors` or `TypeErrors`.
+They are essentially simple errors that should look familiar to you if you're used to coding JavaScript in the browser. npm adds some extra junk, though, so let's see what we can safely ignore and which parts are relevant.

 Replace the contents of your `index.js` file with [`problem-files/reference-error.js`](../problem-files/reference-error.js) and run `npm start`.
 You should get the following error: